limine-bootloader/limine/PROTOCOL.md

 ### x86-64

-`rip` will be the entry point as defined as part of the executable file format, unless an Entry Point feature is requested (see below), in which case, the value of `rip` is going to be taken from there.
+`rip` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `rip` is going to be taken from there.

 At entry all segment registers are loaded as 64 bit code/data segments, limits